vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 12: Model Performance Monitoring POC
+Copilot Prompt — Step 13: Retraining Strategy POC

 Create a new Databricks notebook named:

-"12_model_performance_monitoring_poc.ipynb"
+"13_retraining_strategy_poc.ipynb"

 This notebook should continue from the existing MLOps POC.